-Based on the data you’re collecting from your site search engine, you may even want to elevate certain products to get more exposure, or demote others that may not be as popular.
-For those that are getting the bulk of the hits, consider creating a dedicated landing page for that product to help it stand out from among a sea of similar items.
+Based on the data you collect from your site search engine, you may want to elevate certain products to get more exposure or demote others that may not be as popular.
+For products getting the bulk of the hits, consider creating a dedicated landing page to help it stand out from among a sea of similar items.

 Offer Relevant Recommendations

-Sometimes, despite your best efforts, products go out of stock or are no longer made.
+Sometimes, despite your best efforts, products go out of stock or are discontinued.
 What happens when a user ends up on those pages?
-With most site searches, planting them firmly on a “product not available” page is a sure path to site abandonment.
-Instead, take a page out of Amazon’s book by offering related suggestions and recommendations.
+Sending them to a “product not available” page is a sure path to site abandonment.
+Instead, take a page out of Amazon’s book by offering users related suggestions and recommendations.

 Bonus points if you can bundle products in a ‘Frequently Bought Together” option.